Resilience of Entanglement-Induced Coordination in Adversarial Environments: The Team-Based Quantum Sabotage Game: Simulation Implementation

 \subsection{Game Rules and Mechanics}

 The Quantum Sabotage Game (QSG) simulates a competitive interaction between two opposing teams: a classical team (CT) and a quantum team (QT).
-The setting involves an army that defends one of two underground basements in each round of the game, while players from both teams attempt to sabotage these strategic targets.
+The setting involves an army that exogenously defends one of two underground basements in each round, while players from both teams attempt to sabotage these strategic targets.

 Each game round begins with a defense assignment.
 One of the two basements, denoted as \textit{A} and \textit{B}, is randomly marked as \textit{Strong} (defended), while the other is left as \textit{None} (undefended).
+The defense assignment is exogenous and passive; no player or team performs a defensive action, and defense only enters the game through the scoring of sabotage attempts.
 This assignment is hidden from the players.
 To ensure a fair comparison based on team size, we model two classical teams: a two-player team (2C) and a three-player team (3C).
 In both configurations, the agents each choose a sabotage path (\textit{A} or \textit{B}) without communication or coordination.
-Their actions are sampled randomly, reflecting decentralized decision-making typical of classical models.
+Their actions are sampled randomly, reflecting decentralized decision-making typical of independent classical models.

 In contrast, the quantum team makes decisions based on shared entangled quantum states.
-To explore how the structure of entanglement affects performance, we evaluate two distinct quantum team configurations to be compared against their classical counterparts.
-The first is the Bell-State Team (BT), composed of two players (2Q) sharing a bipartite Bell state.
-This setup models minimal quantum coordination and serves as the opponent for the 2C team.
-The second is the W-State Team (WT), which consists of three players (3Q) entangled via a multipartite W-state.
-This 3-qubit implementation enables a direct performance comparison against the 3C team.
-We include both Bell and W-state teams to compare localized versus distributed entanglement strategies against classical strategies of equivalent size.
+To explore how the structure of entanglement affects the induced joint-action distribution, we evaluate two quantum team configurations.
+The first is the Bell-State Team (BT), composed of two players (2Q) sharing a bipartite Bell state, compared against the 2C team.
+The second is the W-State Team (WT), consisting of three players (3Q) entangled via a multipartite W-state, compared against the 3C team.
+For the quantum teams, sabotage actions are determined by a single joint measurement of the shared entangled state.
+Each agent's action is set by the measurement outcome of its corresponding qubit using the fixed mapping $1\mapsto A$ and $0\mapsto B$.
+Team scores are computed by summing individual outcomes, with $+1$ assigned for a successful sabotage and $-1$ for a failed attempt.